reconhub/incidence/README.md

 ![plot of chunk optim](figs/optim-2.png)

-These models are very good approximation of these data, showing a doubling time of 23 days during the first phase, and a halving time of 68 days during the second.
+These models are very good approximation of these data, showing a doubling time of \Sexpr{round(best.fit$fit$before$info$doubling,1)} days during the first phase, and a halving time of \Sexpr{round(best.fit$fit$after$info$halving,1)} days during the second.

-Note that `fit` will also take groups into account:
+Note that `fit` will also take groups into account if incidence has been computed for several groups:

 ```r
 best.fit2 <- fit.optim.split(i.7.sex)$fit